 Cash flows are included in the cash flow statement on a gross basis.
-The GST component of cash flows arising from investing and financing activities which is recoverable from, or payable to, the Australian Taxation Office is classified within operating cash flows.
+The GST component of cash flows arising from investing and financing activities which is recoverable from, or payable to, the ATO is classified within operating cash flows.

-1.18 Fair value measurement
+1.19 Fair value measurement

-The reporting unit measures financial instruments, such as, financial asset as at fair value through the profit and loss, available for sale financial assets, and non-financial assets such as land and buildings and investment properties, at fair value at each balance sheet date.
-Also, fair values of financial instruments measured at amortised cost are disclosed in Note 16A.
+The reporting unit measures financial instruments, such as, financial asset as at fair value through the profit or loss, financial assets at fair value through other comprehensive income, and nonfinancial assets such as land and buildings and investment properties, at fair value at each balance sheet date.
+Also, fair values of financial instruments measured at amortised cost are disclosed in Note 16A Financial assets and liabilities.